mkingsnorth/plating_generator_docs/docs/modifiers/modifiers.rst

     .. figure:: ../images/geometry_nodes_import_node_group.jpg
         :alt: Plating Generator modifiers

 #.
-In the nodes editor view, press *siift-A* and search for one of the following modifier nodes:
+In the nodes editor view, press *shift-A* and search for one of the following modifier nodes:

     * **Panels Modifier Nodes**
     * **Plating Modifier Nodes**